fxu1024/fxu1024.github.io/docs/ds/ssoviz.md

 ![](../../assets/images/ds/cdvsso20.png)

-- Other users become Viz administrator as well.
+- Other users(such as cde01) become Viz administrator as well.

 ![](../../assets/images/ds/cdvsso21.png)